openstack-archive/senlin/doc/source/user/clusters.rst

   deleted.
 The default setting is False for which a cluster performs a node delete without stopping the node.

+- ``cluster.stop_timeout_before_update``: Specifies the timeout value in seconds to wait for when stopping a node as part of a cluster update operation.
+If this value is not set, the value for default_nova_timeout in the configuration will be used.

 Showing Details of a Cluster
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~